How to Access Safe Mode If Windows Won’t Start Correctly or Fully Load

 Choose the Repair my PC option

+You will then be taken to the blue Windows RE (Recovery Environment) screen.
 When you get to the Choose an option menu, you will want to select the Troubleshoot option.
+This unlocks the advanced diagnostic tools.

 Windows boot Choose an option menu